slax0rr/BaseModel/README.md

 The BaseModel provides this builder in its own property **wBuild**, and is already initiated, so you can go ahead and use it.
 To add expressions to the WHERE statement, the Builder class provides a **add** method, which accepts various input parameters of which 2 are mandatory.

+In addition to the where builder being available through the **wBuild** property, you can also use the **where** method of the BaseModel, which returns the object of it self back, so you can also link together multiple where expressions as well as link further into a query.

 DEPRECATED - BaseModel provides some variations in building your WHERE statement from an array, so you can do more complex WHERE statements than just normal *WHERE \`column1\` = 'value' AND \`column2\` = 'value'*.

 Where expression